-Memorial Parks offer a number of options for cremated remains.
+Victorian memorial parks offer a number of options for cremated remains.

-- You may choose to purchase a cremation memorial, which could be a niche in a wall, or in a garden bed.
-Each cemetery have various options available and you will need to contact the cemetery involved for their options and pricing.
+You may choose to purchase a cremation memorial, which could be a niche in a wall, or in a garden bed.
+Each cemetery will have various options available and you will need to contact the cemetery involved for their options and pricing.

-- Scattering of Ashes can be done in cemetery gardens.
+Scattering of Ashes can be done in cemetery gardens.
 Once again please contact the cemetery you are considering for their options and pricing.

 Victorian law states that there is no requirement to dispose of cremated human remains in a public cemetery.
 So think a little outside the box and have in the forefront of your mind – what is the best way to remember my loved one?

-Scattering remains in Victoria
+Scattering regulations in Victoria

+There is no general permit required for scattering cremated remains in Victoria.
 Your loved one may have a favourite place, holiday destination, or somewhere special that holds a significant memory.
-Any such places would be ideal for scattering the remains of your loved one.
-Just follow the guidelines below in your choice of location.
+Any such places would be ideal for a scattering memorial, and this is often a lovely idea.

-Government owned public land and parks
+Victoria government-owned public land and parks

 Local councils and other public bodies have varying requirements concerning the disposal of cremated remains, with some even having no formal policy at all.
 For example, scattering ashes in the Botanic Gardens in Melbourne is prohibited, but Hobsons Bay City Council expressly permits the scattering of ashes on land owned by the council.
 To be safe, contact the local council where the land is located to obtain permission if you wish to scatter ashes on public land.

-You can inter or scatter cremated remains on your own privately-owned property without needing any other permission.
+In Victoria, you can inter or scatter cremated remains on your own privately-owned property without needing any other permission.
 If the private property is owned by someone else you will need permission from the owner of the land.

 You do not need a permit or permission to scatter ashes at sea, or in rivers.
 However, keep in mind a few things: